xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-different-languages.md

 title: "The Wonders of FFI: Using XFrames Across Different Languages"
 authors: [andreamancuso]
 tags: [ffi]
+toc_min_heading_level: 2
+toc_max_heading_level: 5
 ---

-Discover the power of [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface) and how it unlocks the potential to use XFrames, a high-performance, GPU-accelerated GUI library, in several different languages.
-This post will show you how FFI enables seamless cross-language functionality without resorting to building custom modules or libraries for your favourite language.
-I'll share the challenges, solutions, and key lessons I learned while making XFrames work across this diverse ecosystem of programming languages.
+Imagine being able to use a powerful C++ GUI library in over a dozen different programming languages without rewriting a single line of code.
+This is possible thanks to the [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface) — a bridge that allows programs written in one language to call functions written in another.
+In this post, I'll walk you through how I leveraged FFI to make XFrames, a high-performance, GPU-accelerated GUI library, work seamlessly across a diverse ecosystem of languages.

+We'll explore how FFI can unlock cross-language functionality, discuss the specific challenges I encountered, and share key lessons learned.
+Whether you're a developer curious about cross-language interoperability or someone tackling real-world FFI issues, this guide has something for you.

 <!-- truncate -->